Determinant/tedyin.com/posts/a-brief-intro-to-linux-input-method-framework.rst

-- As for back-end architecture, the IME will behave like a filter which first takes in the user's input, updates its state, composes some characters, and possibly pass some events over to the application key event handler.
+- As for back-end architecture, the IME will behave like a filter which first takes in the user's input, updates its state, composes some characters, and possibly passes some events over to the application key event handler.
 Since the application is handling events logically "behind" the IME, it is called "back-end".

 According to the documentation, XIM supports back-end mode by default, and front-end